lcranf/MyMvcSample/README.markdown

 Be aware that in this architecture all entities must inherit from `IEnity`.
 The sample also using the EF Hooks project (<http://bit.ly/p9XJ4E>) to manage standard audit fields (CreatedOn, CreatedBy, etc...) automatically

+** Controller Layer **

+A controller will be scaffolded with a reference to it's corresponding Service class.
+This helps keep the controller Thin and free of any clutter not related to it's navigational responsibilities.
+A base example of scaffolded controller is below:

+    public class OrderController : BaseController
+    {
+        private readonly IOrderService _orderService;

+        public OrderController(IOrderService orderService)
+        {
+           _orderService = orderService;
+        }
+    }

+**Note:** Since all services are auto-registered with Ninject Conventions, there is no need to worry about mucking

 More details to come...